-Many SMG readers did email schools in areas that they were considering living, before they moved to Sydney.
-Majority of those email went unanswered or, if there was a reply, it was usually very short and curt saying that they needed to have proof of residence within the school catchment zone before contacting the school.
+Many SMG readers did email schools in areas that they were considering living in before they moved to Sydney.
+The majority of those emails went unanswered or, if there was a reply, it was usually very short and curt saying that they needed to have proof of residence within the school catchment zone before contacting the school.

 That's right.
 Even after you have arrived in Sydney and have started looking for a place to live, most public schools will not give you the time of day until you can present proof that you live in their catchment zone.
 Proof being your lease or a bill addressed to you at your new address.

 This goes for public schools.
 Private schools will be more responsive since they do not need proof of living within a certain catchment zone.
 Check out this post on private primary schools in Parramatta that covers cost, age cut off and lists other resources.

 Is it still worth email?

 Sure.
 A quick email to a few schools really doesn't take that much time and, if by some miracle, they reply and answer your questions, you're ahead of the game.
 Don't hold your breath though.

 Before you email, be sure to read through the school's website paying special attention to the enrollment information.